acaizu00/about-me-/README.md

 byi:

-- feel free to call me swanne! i go by she/her/hers only.
+- feel free to call me swan or swanne! i go by she/her/hers.

-- i'm not much of a talker at first. but after i get to know you i'm a certified yapper
+- i'll talk as much as you will, i'll match the energy. (i mean that in a good way)

-- usually afk, whispers are a must. if i'm not answering your interactions outside of whisper i'm not ignoring, i'm just afk 😅
+- usually afk so w2i is a must. 😅

-- do not sexualize me, please.
+- dont sexualize me as a person.

-- do NOT copy or take any inspo from my skins. if there's smthn you'd like to know, all u gotta do is ask!
+- do NOT copy or take any inspo from my skins w/o my permission.

 dni:

-- basic dni criteria, any p/dos, pr/shippers, zoos, etc. i hide and block freely.
+- basic dni criteria, any p/dos, pr/shippers, zoos, etc. i hide and block freely

-- MINORS.
+- MINORS. gtho